taioo/CO2-emission-calculator/README.md

 This (cli) application is part of the Developer Challenge.
 It is build with NodeJS, therefore, the installation of NodeJS.
 It is tested successful with v12.10.0.

 ## Setup
-Before you can make use of the application, it is required to install the dependencies and compile with the following commands:
+Before you can make use of the application, it is required a terminal to install the dependencies and to compile with the following commands:
 ```
-npm i && npm run compile
+bash setup
 ```

 ## Testing